 S.C.
-Code Ann. § 16-3-850 also requires the following of computer technicians regarding images containing sexually explicit pictures of minors:
+Code Ann. § 16-3-850 also requires the following of film processors regarding images containing sexually explicit pictures of minors:

-"[A]ny computer technician working with a computer who views an image of a child younger than eighteen years of age or appearing to be younger than eighteen years of age who is engaging in sexual conduct, sexual performance, or a sexually explicit posture must report the name and address of...the owner or person in possession of the computer to law enforcement officials....."
+"Any retail or wholesale film processor or photo finisher who is requested to develop film...who views an image of a child younger than eighteen years of age or appearing to be younger than eighteen years of age who is engaging in sexual conduct, sexual performance, or a sexually explicit posture must report the name and address of the individual requesting the development of the film...to law enforcement officials in the state and county or municipality from which the film was originally forwarded."